vishwasracharya/vishwasracharya/README.md

 <img src="https://activity-graph.herokuapp.com/graph?username=vishwasracharya&bg_color=0f2d3d&color=1cadfb&line=1cadfb&point=1cadfb&area=true&hide_border=true">

 ### About Me 🚀

-<p>I’m a learner 🎓 & a hustler 😎, completed my <strong>Bachelors in Information Technology Engineering</strong> from <a href="https://spec.edu.in">Sardar Patel College of Engineering</a>, which is located near Vallabh Vidhyanagar where I live, I moved to this city when I was in 10th class before that I used to live in Khambhat.
-And presently working as a Software Engineer at <a href="https://volansys.com/">@Volansys</a>,</p>
+<p>Greetings.
+With regards to my academic background, I have attained a 🎓 Bachelor's degree in Information Technology Engineering from <a href="https://spec.edu.in">Sardar Patel College of Engineering</a>, located near Vallabh Vidhyanagar, my current place of residence.
+I relocated to this city during my 10th grade, prior to which I resided in Khambhat.
+Currently, I am employed as a Software Engineer at <a href="https://volansys.com/">@Volansys</a>.</p>

-<p>I was a kinda introverted guy so to overcome my shyness and as a side hustle I make <a href="https://youtube.com/c/VishwasAcharya">Youtube</a> videos, <a href="https://open.spotify.com/show/7DQt4atsshjsEG0Am49lHr?si=ii3DcV4JQT2CxOJWWidZKg&utm_source=copy-link">Podcasts</a> 🎙 and I have a liking towards Photography also, so sharing that through my <a href="https://instagram.com/vishwasracharya">Instagram</a>.</p>
+<p>In the past, I was a rather introverted individual.
+However, to overcome my reticence and as a supplementary occupation, I produced <a href="https://youtube.com/c/VishwasAcharya">Youtube</a> videos, created <a href="https://open.spotify.com/show/7DQt4atsshjsEG0Am49lHr?si=ii3DcV4JQT2CxOJWWidZKg&utm_source=copy-link">Podcasts</a>, and pursued my passion for photography, which I showcased on my <a href="https://instagram.com/vishwasracharya">Instagram</a> profile.</p>

-<p>And when I feel low 🥱 or in a zone to do nothing then I listen to songs 🎶 and dance on them, just to get myself back on track.</p>
+<p>During times of personal low🥱, or when I am feeling unproductive, I engage in listening to music 🎶 and dancing to it as a means of rejuvenation and to reestablish my focus.</p>

 ### My Experiences 🙌